Christmas Cultures

 Presents are normally exchanged on Christmas Eve.
 People often go to Church early on Christmas morning.

-Families sometimes have goats made of straw in the house to guard the Christmas Tree!
+Now, the goat is mainly seen as a straw ornament which guards the house and Christmas Tree!
 Straw is used as a decoration in homes, to remind them that Jesus was born in a manger.
 Christmas Tree decorations that are made of straw are also very popular.

 In Swedish Happy/Merry Christmas is 'God Jul'.
+In North-Sami, spoken in northern parts of Norway, Sweden, Finland and Russia, it's 'Buorit Juovllat'.
 Happy/Merry Christmas in lots more languages.